-Since building energy models are calibrated based on the observed data in a short period of time (e.g., three months), the DRL agent's exposure to real-world HVAC operational data is limited\cite{Zhang2019}.
+In \cite{Zhang2019}, the real-world HVAC operational data in three months are used for calibrating building energy models, which will affect model accuracy.
 To overcome this drawback, Zou \emph{et al.}\cite{Zou2019} proposed a DRL-based HVAC control framework to minimize energy consumption while maintaining thermal comfort levels for occupants based on operational data within two years.
-The proposed control framework is composed of two parts as shown in Fig.~\ref{fig_4}, i.e, creating DRL training environment and training DRL agent with the created environment.
+The proposed framework is composed of two parts as shown in Fig.~\ref{fig_7}, i.e, creating DRL training environment and training DRL agent based on the created environment.
 To be specific, LSTM models are built based on BAS historical data, which can approximate HVAC operations.
 Note that the inputs of LSTM models are current state and action, while their outputs are next state and reward.
-After LSTM networks are trained, they can be used to create DRL training environment.
-Next, DRL agent interacts with the training environment until it converges to an optimal HVAC control policy, which can be deployed for controlling AHUs in real-time.
+After LSTM networks are trained, they can be used to create training environment.
+Next, DRL agent interacts with the training environment until it converges to an optimal HVAC control policy.
+Finally, the optimal control policy can be deployed for controlling AHUs in real-time.
 Moreover, DRL agent contains an actor network and a critic network, which are trained using DDPG algorithm.
-Algorithmic testing results show that DRL agents can save energy by 27\% to 30\% while maintaining the predicted percentage of discomfort at 10\%.
+Algorithmic testing results showed that DRL agents can save energy by 27\% to 30\% while maintaining the predicted percentage of discomfort at 10\%.

-In \cite{Chen2019}, Chen \emph{et al.} proposed a novel approach to enable the practical deployment of DRL for HVAC control and the framework of the approach is shown in Fig.~\ref{fig_5}.
-Specifically, historical data from existing HVAC controllers are used to pre-train a differentiable MPC policy based on imitation learning.
+Similar to \cite{Zou2019}, Chen \emph{et al.} proposed a PPO-based approach for HVAC control by utilizing historical data so that practical deployment can be achieved\cite{Chen2019}.
+To be specific, the framework of the proposed approach is shown in Fig.~\ref{fig_8}.
+Firstly, historical data from existing HVAC controllers are used to pre-train a differentiable MPC policy based on imitation learning.
 Note that the pre-trained policy can encode domain knowledge into planning and system dynamics, making it both sample-efficient and interpretable.
-Next, the pre-trained control policy is improved continually in the process of interacting with the real building environment using online learning algorithm.
+Secondly, the pre-trained control policy is improved continually in the process of interacting with the real building environment using online learning algorithm.
 Since PPO is robust to hyperparameters and network architectures, it is adopted to improve the pre-trained policy.
-Practical experimental results show that the proposed approach can save 16.7\% of cooling demand compared with the existing controller and track temperature set-point better.
+Practical experimental results showed that the proposed approach can save 16.7\% of cooling demand compared with the existing controller and track temperature set-point better.